The Carvi Seafood Restaurant Scandal

 0 comments

-This techniques consists of attaching a negative label to a person or a thing.
+Name calling: This techniques consists of attaching a negative label to a person or a thing.
 People engage in this type of behavior when they are trying to avoid supporting their own opinion with facts.
-Rather than explain what they believe in, they prefer to try to tear their opponent down.
+Rather than explain what they believe in, they prefer to try to tear their opponent dow...

 Continue Reading...
 Labels: ,